 To this day, Bichons Frises love to play and want nothing more than to be with their beloved family.
 They are gentle and affectionate with people of all ages.

 Although small, Bichons are not dainty or fragile.
+Keep in mind that the fluffy hypoallergenic coat requires professional grooming.
 As long as kids are taught to handle them gently and respectfully, they can be wonderful friends.
-The fluffy hypoallergenic coat requires professional grooming.

 HEIGHT: 9 to 12 inches tall at the shoulder